-Mike Brady and his wife Carol Brady have just only one week to come up with $20,000 in back taxes or their house is sold and they'll have no choice but to move.
-And it's up to the Brady kids to secretly raise money and save the homestead before they lose their house to their scheming neighbor Mr. Larry Dittmeyer.Written by
+Mike Brady and his wife, Carol, have just only one week to come up with $20,000 in back taxes or their house is sold and they'll have no choice but to move.
+And it's up to their kids to secretly raise money and save the house before they lose it to their scheming neighbor, Larry Dittmeyer.Written by

 Anthony Pereyra <firstname.lastname@example.org>

 RuPaul played Jan's guidance counselor, Mrs. Cummings.
 The character's name is perhaps a reference to original Marcia Brady Maureen McCormick's (married) last name, which is in fact Cummings.
 It could also be a humorous double entendre, something RuPaul is well known for.
 See more »

 When Cindy Brady delivers the Dittmeyer's mail, Larry Dittmeyer is running on his treadmill.
 The Bloody Mary, in the drink holder, has no celery stick in the glass but, in a following close-up, a celery stick appears in the drink from nowhere.
 See more »

 [rolls down the window]

 Well, of course this is a car.
 But my name's not Jack.
 It's Greg.